owenf/perform/docs/tutorials/open-some-hours/setup.rst

 .. code-block:: bash

+   npm install
-   npm install # or 'yarn'
+   # or 'yarn'
    npm run build

+(Found vulnerabilities, suggesting npm audit?)
 The resulting assets files will be placed in the ``public/`` directory.

 Refresh the page http://localhost:8000.
 Hooray, it works!